Relative free splitting and free factor complexes I: Hyperbolicity: Relative free splitting complexes

 \subsection{Relations between the partial orders $\sqsubset$ and $\succ$.}

 In the following lemma we collect properties relating the partial order $\sqsubset$ on free factor systems to the partial order $\succ$ on (equivalence classes of) free splittings.
-These properties are all true as well when they are specialized by choosing a free factor system $\A$ and putting in the qualifier ``relative to~$\A$''.
+These properties are all true as well when they are specialized by choosing a free factor system $\A$ and putting in the qualifier ``rel~$\A$''.